-- public have repeatedly opposed attempts to introduce such a scheme.
-Compelling individuals to possess identity documents in order to partake in democratic processes marks a clear step in the direction of a national ID card. - 7.
+- 8. This measure is not only an inhibition on the right to cast a ballot, but also marks a steady march towards an intrusive national ID system.
+The British public have repeatedly opposed attempts to introduce such a scheme.
+Compelling individuals to possess identity documents in order to partake in democratic processes marks a clear step in the direction of a national ID card. - 9.
 It is clear that the introduction of compulsory voter ID is neither necessary nor proportionate.
-As such, Big Brother Watch urges MPs to support Amendment 1 to the Elections Bill, tabled by Alex Norris MP, to remove voter ID provisions from the Bill.
+As such, Big Brother Watch urges peers to support the amendment laid by Lord Wallace, Baroness Chakrabarti, Baroness Warsi and Lord Woolley which gives notice of their intention to oppose the Question that clause 1 stand part of the Bill.
 Below are our key concerns.